 Now that you’ve understood all the aspects of writing successful Meta Descriptions, what you’d likely want to do next is actually be able to write them or change them directly in WordPress.

-Editing Page Titles in WordPress
+Editing Meta Descriptions in WordPress

 If you’re writing a new Page or Post, you’ll most definitely want to edit the Meta Description straight away.
 From the “All Pages” or “All Posts” page within your WordPress search or navigate to the Page you’d like to edit the Meta Description for and click “Edit”.
 Click on the “RankMath” icon in the top right corner of your screen.
-You will then see the following:
+You will then see the following panel:

 Important Remark on Meta Descriptions Writing in RankMath

+Please note that you have to be using RankMath in order to optimise the Meta description in this manner.
 It may also be important to note that RankMath will always display within your “Preview Snippet Editor” exactly how your Page Title and Meta Description will look like in Google SERPs, including if they’ll be truncated.